awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

     ```
     CUSTOMER_SPECIFIC_ENDPOINT = "<CHANGE_ME>";
     ```
     The customer specific endpoint can be found on the IoT console settings page.
+Navigate to the [AWS IoT Console](https://console.aws.amazon.com/iot/home) and press the `Settings` button.

     ```
     COGNITO_POOL_ID = "<CHANGE_ME>";